kekse1/v4/README.md

 * [`index.sh`](scripts/index.sh)
 * [`index.js`](scripts/index.js)

+Since **v0.8.1** this script supports creating and comparing hashes for all the source code files.
+Before this the updates of `version.now` were not always very 'exact', since the `index.sh` script itself checked the hash of the global `index.json` file.
+So even changes in the order of files within the `.json` were counted as updates - even if those files didn't even change.

 #### `list` / `docs`
 * [**`list.js`**](scripts/list.js) is a general file index script.
 * [**`docs.sh`**](scripts/docs.sh) is a concrete use case for it (here for automatic index of my [`~docs`](https://kekse.biz/?~docs));